MechanicalRock/Multitenancy-AuthorizationAuthentication/README.md

 Lambda Authorizers are custom lambdas that verify claims contained within JWTs.
 When a request is received by an API gateway instance that is configured to use a lambda authorizer for authorization purposes, the bearer token contained in the request header is forwarded to the lambda authorizer for verification.
 Once a token is verified, the lambda authorizer should return an output that assumes the following format.

-- The principalId is the user id associated with the token sent by the client.
-- If the API uses a usage plan and the apiKeySource is set to AUTHORIZER, the lambda authorizer output must include the usage plan's API keys as the `usageIdentifierKey` property value

 ```
 {
   "principalId": "yyyyyyyy", // The principal user identification associated with the token sent by the client.